-"You can choose to wear your wedding ring and engagement ring together on your left hand; wear your wedding band on the left and engagement ring on your right; or just wear your wedding ring."
+"You can choose to wear your wedding ring and engagement ring together on your left hand; wear your wedding band on the left and engagement ring on the right; or just wear your wedding ring alone."

-The gurus also explain that many women opt out of wearing their engagement ring 24/7 because the settings often snag clothing, put the costly stone(s) at risk of loss or damage, or accumulate dirt and debris too easily.
+The gurus we spoke to at The Knot explain that many women opt out of wearing their engagement ring 24/7 because their settings often snag on clothing or hair, leave the costly gemstone(s) at risk of loss or damage, or accumulate dirt and debris too easily.

 "The only "rule" is that you do wear the wedding band as much and as often as possible."

-If you want to rock your wedding ring solo and leave your engagement ring tucked safely away in doors, that's totally acceptable.
-If you think you'll do this often, you might wish to choose a wedding ring without a bend that embraces the engagement ring - as this shape tends to look a little awkward when it stands alone, as though something is missing.
+If you do decide to rock your wedding band solo and leave your engagement ring tucked safely away indoors, that's totally acceptable.
+If you foresee yourself doing this often, you might also wish to choose a straight wedding ring without the kind of shape that's designed to embrace an engagement ring - active contours tend to look a little awkward when the wedding band stands alone, as though something is missing.

-Of course, there are many reasons you might decide to stash your engagement ring away.
+Of course, there all number of reasons you might decide to stash your engagement ring away.
 For example, a woman who works in a bakery and prepares dough on a daily basis is apt to losing a ring easily, making her the ideal candidate for wearing no rings at all or sticking only with her wedding band on a day-to-day basis.

 "We've heard many heartbreaking tales of women going on holiday only to lose an engagement ring in the sea, lake, river or outdoors setting they are visiting."

-You might think, "I know best, I never lose anything" but you'd be surprised by the number of holidaymakers who lose their precious jewellery whilst on their travels, with "lost it in the sea" the most heavily recurring narrative.
-Our founder and designer Arabel can unfortunately back up this claim with her own personal experience of losing her wedding ring on holiday - not to mention the number of distraught customers she's helped out in the past following similar experiences.
+You might think, "I know best, I never lose anything" but you'd be surprised by the number of holidaymakers who lose their precious jewellery whilst on their travels, with "lost it in the sea" the narrative we hear most often.
+Our Creative Director Arabel can unfortunately back up this claim with her own personal experience of losing her wedding band on holiday - not to mention the number of distraught customers she's helped out in the past following similar experiences.

 "Whatever you choose, be unique."

-If you're in need of some inspiration, peruse our Wedding Rings Collections.
-You might just spot the ring of your dreams!
+In need of some inspiration now?
+Take a moment to peruse our wedding rings collections and bespoke wedding band gallery You might just spot the ring of your dreams!